-Security loopholes in the source could emerge from three main causes: from state preparation flaws (SPFs) due to the finite precision of the modulation devices, from information leakage either due to side-channels arising from mode dependencies or due to Trojan horse attacks (THAs) \cite{gisin2,vakhitov,lucamarini,tamaki3,wang}, or they could be caused by undesired classical correlations between the generated pulses.
+Security loopholes in the source could emerge from three main causes: from state preparation flaws (SPFs) due to the finite precision of the modulation devices, from information leakage either due to side channels arising from mode dependencies or due to Trojan horse attacks (THAs) \cite{gisin2,vakhitov,lucamarini,tamaki3,wang}, or they could be caused by undesired classical correlations between the generated pulses.
 Mode dependencies of the emitted signals occur when the optical mode of a pulse depends on Alice's setting choices.
 That is, Alice's setting choices might be encoded in various degrees of freedom of the generated signals, not only on the desired one.
 Moreover, Eve can perform a THA by sending bright light into the source and then observe the back-reflected light to obtain partial information about Alice's internal settings.
 Finally, pulse correlations imply that the state of each pulse depends on the previous setting choices, such as bit and basis choices.

 SPFs can be efficiently treated with the original loss-tolerant (LT) protocol \cite{tamaki}.
-This is so because in this scheme the resulting secret key rate is almost independent of source's flaws.
-Its main drawback is the requirement that the single-photon signals can be described by qubit states, which is hard to guarantee in practice due to unavoidable potential side-channels.
+This is so because in this scheme, the resulting secret key rate is almost independent of source's flaws.
+Its main drawback is the requirement that the states of the pulses are described by qubit states, which is hard to guarantee in practice due to unavoidable potential side channels.
 To address this limitation, a generalisation of the LT protocol was put forward very recently \cite{pereira}.
-Remarkably, this latter protocol encompasses SPFs, mode dependencies and THAs without requiring detailed information about the state of the side-channels, which simplifies their experimental characterisation.
-There are also other techniques that can deal with mode dependencies and THAs, such as the Lo-Preskill's (LP) analysis presented in \cite{lo4}, which is essentially based on the GLLP security proof \citep{gottesman}, or the numerical approaches introduced in \cite{wang3,coles,winick}.
+This latter protocol encompasses SPFs, mode dependencies and THAs without requiring detailed information about the state of the side channels, which simplifies their experimental characterisation.
+There are also other techniques that can deal with mode dependencies and THAs, such as the Gottesman-Lo-L\"{u}tkenhaus-Preskill (GLLP) type security proofs involving the quantum coin idea \citep{gottesman,lo4,koashi2} (from now onwards, we shall refer to them as GLLP type security proofs) or the numerical approaches introduced in \cite{wang3,coles,winick}.